Do 3D Animators Need to Know How to Draw?

 Probably one of the biggest benefits to being a great traditional artist is that it can open up more opportunities for you.
-There are still many studios that animate in 2D so showing that you can also animate in either medium can make you more appealing to recruiters.
+There are still many studios that animate in 2D, so showing that you have the ability to animate in both mediums can make you more appealing to recruiters.

-With all of this said, what should you do?
-Well, if you're not the best artist, there's no need to feel like you can't be a great animator, because that just isn't the case.
-Animation comes down to knowing how to create believable and appealing movement, and bringing characters to life, knowing how to draw doesn't have a direct effect on 3D animation.
-Sure, it can help in many places, but it's not a game changer.
+In short, if you're not the best artist, there's no need to feel like you can't be a great animator, because that just isn't the case.
+Animation comes down to knowing how to create believable and appealing movement while bringing characters to life.
+Knowing how to draw will not have a direct effect on 3D animation.

 If you are ready to learn how to become a 3D animator, start by enrolling in a class that covers many foundational aspects.
 Get a broad understanding of the processes and skills that are involved in this type of animation and dive in deeper as you become more experienced.
 Learn to use animation software and become familiar with the process and the way the programs work.
 A college degree program is a great way to get started, but there are also certifications available if you choose to take a different route.

 Continue learning and looking for opportunities to gain real-life experience as you build a portfolio of your work and develop your skills.
 It can also be helpful to learn a specialized skill, such as animating fight scenes or animal movements.
 In the beginning, take whatever job you can get rather than waiting for your dream company to come to you.
 You will be able to build valuable experience that will make you more desirable in the future and help you land that dream job when the time is right.